EZCA Frequently Asked Questions

 Do I Need OCSP?

 OCSP (Online Certificate Status Protocol) is used to check the revocation status of certificates in real-time.
 However, it seems to be on it’s way out, as many modern applications and operating systems are moving towards using CRL (Certificate Revocation List) or shorter certificate lifetimes instead of relying on OCSP.
 For most use cases, especially with SCEP and device certificates, OCSP is not strictly necessary.
 However, if you have specific security requirements or compliance needs that mandate real-time revocation checking, then you may want to consider using OCSP.
+Refer to these guides on how to enable OCSP in Root CAs, Issuing SSL CAs, and SCEP CAs.

 Can I Export My CA Keys?